phatnguyenuit/learn-to-build-react-package/how-to-build-a-react-library-with-typeScript.md

 Some highlights:

-- `outDir` stands for output directory after compiled TypeScript to the `target` ecmascript version `es5`
+- `outDir` stands for output directory after compiled TypeScript to the `target` ECMAScript version `es5`
 - Must use `"jsx": "react-jsx"` to use JSX compiler
 - Turn on `declaration` to extract type definitions
 - Folder "**node_modules**" and "**lib**" must be excluded while compiling TypeScript to JavaScript.